tada5hi/vuecs/README.md

     }
 }
 ```
-For a full example check out `./serve/module.ts` file in the root directory of this project.

 ---

-The next step is to inject an instance of the class to the vuex store.
+The next step is to init the vuex store and inject an instance of the `ProviderClass` to the store.
-The vue entry point could like shown in the following:
+The vue entry point could look like this:

 ```typescript
 import Vue, { VNode } from 'vue';